Comparing the Big Three IRA Custodians

 Vanguard

-Best for: Long-term buy-and-hold investors focused on lowest possible costs and index investing.
+Best for: Patient, long-term buy-and-hold investors who want the absolute lowest costs and believe in the church of index investing.

 Costs: